 - Distinguish OpenVPN remote servers — If enabled, Little Snitch attempts to detect an OpenVPN remote's hostname, allowing you to assign a different profile to each remote.
 If disabled, all OpenVPN remotes are treated as the same network.

 Security preferences are locked by default.
 You need to click the lock in the bottom left corner and enter an Administrator password in order to make changes.

-- Allow Rule and Profile Editing — If you have managed accounts (e.g. for your children) on your computer, you may want to forbid users to edit rules and profiles.
+- Allow-rule and profile editing — If you have managed accounts (e.g. for your children) on your computer, you may want to forbid users to edit rules and profiles.
 In order to make changes, you need to temporarily enable editing.
-The Rules Window offers quick access to this option in the toolbar.
-When a connection alert is shown while rule and profile editing is disabled, only temporary rules may be created.
+The Rules Window offers quick access to this option in the bottom left corner of Little Snitch Configuration.
+When a connection alert is shown while rule and profile editing is disabled, only temporary rules can be created.

 - Allow Global Rule Editing — Whether users are allowed to create rules for Anyone.
 Since these rules affect other users, there is an option to prohibit their creation.
 Note, however, that System rules also affect other users and editing them must be allowed to all users.

 - Respect privacy of other users — Decide whether Network Monitor may display domain and host details for connections established by other users.
 Other users may not like if you see the domains they visit with their browser.
 Note that you decide for yourself whether you respect other users’ privacy.
 You cannot decide whether other users can see your connections.

 - Ignore code signature for connections to local network — There is a factory rule which allows access to the local network for trustworthy processes.
 This option determines whether Allow-rules for untrusted processes are automatically created when they try to connect to the local network.